Mountain Rain Zendo

 Wednesdays 7:00-9:00 PM

 Newcomers welcome.
-Basic meditation instructions for beginners available 1⁄2 hour before start time.
+Basic meditation instructions, for beginners available 1⁄2 hour before start time at our evening and Sunday practice sessions.
 Others please arrive 15 min. before start time.
 Latecomers please sit in the entry hall until the sitting period ends, and come in at the beginning of walking meditation.

 We have plenty of options for sitting gear: meditation cushions (zafu), benches, support cushions, and chairs.
 Beginners will be helped to find the right sitting gear for them.